What do you want to get out of your career?

 Think about what kind of tasks you like and hate in your current job.

 It might even be a good idea to look up some information on the careers you’ve considered pursuing before.

-This will help you to see what kind of day-to-day tasks are involved in each position.
+This will help you to see what kind of day-to-day tasks and leadership skills are required for each position.